| Crates.io | Rust_Simple_DNN |

 use Rust_Simple_DNN::rdnn::*;

 Think of layers as building blocks for a neural network.
 Different Layers process data in different ways.
-Its important to choose the right ones to fit your situation.
-(Ex: conv layers for image processing)
+Layers can be trained.

 FC::new(inputSize, outputSize)

-These are best when doing just straight raw data processing.
-Using these combined with activations, it is technically possible to make a mathematical model for anything you want.
+These are best when doing just straight raw brain processing.
+Using these combined with activations, it is technically possible to make a mathematical ai for anything.
 These layers have exponintial more computation when scaled up though.

 Tanh::new(inputSize); //hyperbolic tangent